alesharik/AlesharikWebServer/AWS.md

             start module3 //Start the module
         }
         post-init {
-            send-message module3 { test: "test" } //Send the object message to module }
+            send-message {to: "module3", test: "test" } //Send the object message to module }

         pre-destroy {}